Ikea is now the world’s 6th largest food chain, and it’s testing delivery to your door

 The piles of Ikea’s meatballs, cinnamon rolls, and herring that hungry shoppers grab in Ikeas around the globe really add up—so much so that Ikea claims to be the world’s sixth largest food chain.
 After the Spanish publication El Confidencial reported that Ikea is thinking about expanding its food footprint even further into home deliveries, the company confirmed to Co.Design that it is current testing the service in Paris.

-The trial includes delivery of its Swedish foods—which include salads, salmon, beets, and cabbage—which are distributed out of its two-story, 58,000-square-foot urban store located centrally in the city.
+The trial includes delivery of its Swedish foods—which include salads, salmon, beets, and cabbage—and which are distributed out of its two-story, 58,000-square-foot urban store located centrally in the city.
 If the pilot is successful, Ikea may bring the idea to Spain and other European markets in the future.

 There’s a lot that isn’t quite clear in El Confidencial‘s report, and questions remain about the service: Is Ikea delivering hot, ready-to-eat meals, or only chilled and frozen items?
 Will Ikea deliver meatballs, or are those off the menu, as they have been for Ikea’s early urban store experiments?
 (When we asked Ikea for clarification, a spokesperson said, “We do not have any further details to share at this point, as we are very early in the process.”)